LihMartins/Memory-Game/README.md

 ## Deployment

-Deploying Indieverse to GitHub was a challenging yet rewarding journey.
-As a first-time GitHub user, I encountered some hurdles, but the learning process was invaluable.
+Deploying Memory-Card game to GitHub was a challenging yet rewarding journey.
+I've encountered some hurdles, but the learning process was invaluable.

 ### Steps to Deploy

 1. **Linking Visual Studio Code to GitHub:**
    - To initiate the deployment process, I first linked my Visual Studio Code directory to GitHub.
-   - Created a repository on GitHub to host the Indieverse project.
+   - Created a repository on GitHub to host the Memory-Card Game project.

 2. **Adjusting Branch for Deployment:**
    - As part of the deployment setup, I had to adjust the branch settings.